migtools/mig-controller/README.md

 ---

-*__To make it easier to run your first Migration with mig-controller__*, we've published a set of annotated sample CRs that you can walk through and fill out values on.
-The first step will be to run `make samples`.
+*__To make it easier to run your first Migration with mig-controller__*, we've published a set of annotated sample CRs in [config/samples](https://github.com/fusor/mig-controller/tree/master/config/samples) that you can walk through and fill out values on.
+The first step will be to run `make samples`, which will copy these to `migsamples`.

 ```
 make samples
-# [... sample CR content will be copied to 'migsamples' dir]
+# [... sample CR content will be copied to 'migsamples' dir, which is .gitignored so you can make changes]
 ```

 These sample resources describe a migration where the _source_ cluster is running the controller, so a Service Account (SA) token and cluster URL must be provided for the _destination_ cluster only.